lucasgearhead/Study_Control_Django/README.md

 ## Naming Consistency

 Endpoint names, model fields, and API responses follow a consistent and easily understandable naming convention, following recommended conventions.

----

-This is an overview of the README for the application.
-Be sure to fill in specific details such as URLs, information on setting up the production environment, and any other relevant information for developers who will be using your API.